ainsleyclark/squidge/README.md

 ## Installation

+1. Go to the [releases](https://github.com/ainsleyclark/wp-squidge/releases) section and download the plugin.
-1. Upload the `wp-squidge` plugin to your `/wp-content/plugins/` directory.
+2. Upload the `wp-squidge` plugin to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the "Plugins" menu in WordPress.
+3. Activate the plugin through the "Plugins" menu in WordPress.
-3. Check the Settings tab under `Settings | Squidge Options` to ensure the libraries are installed, if they aren't, run the commands listed dependent on your operating system.
+4. Check the Settings tab under `Settings | Squidge Options` to ensure the libraries are installed, if they aren't, run the commands listed dependent on your operating system.
-4. Check the individual optimisation tabs and adjust settings accordingly.
+5. Check the individual optimisation tabs and adjust settings accordingly.
-5. Done!
+6. Done!

 ## Render Images